apostrophecms/docs/docs/guide/template-filters.md

 There are several custom filters and filter sets (multiple, sequential filters) used in Apostrophe templating.
 Rather than have to remember each filter and the correct order, apostrophe exposes them automatically to the templates.
 In addition, Apostrophe also adds multiple "helper functions" which do not use the `| foo` filter syntax.
 These are documented with the modules that provide them.
 Several of the more common of these are within the documentation for the [util module](/reference/modules/util.html#template-helpers).

 ## Custom template filters
 If you have special template needs you can also construct custom filters for use in Nunjucks templates.
+They can be added by passing the filter name and function to the template module `addFilter(name, function)` method.
+Multiple filters can be added by passing an object to this same method where each key is the name of the filter and the value is the function.

-By way of example, we'll create a link where the URL is included as part of the label
+By way of example, we'll create a link where the URL is included as part of the label, but without the protocol.

 ```javascript
 // lib/modules/link-widgets/index.js